nishujangra/balancerx/README.md

 A **background health checker service** is not yet implemented This will:
-* Run health checks on the specified interval
+* Run health checks periodically
 * Cache health status for better performance
 * Reduce health check overhead on requests